 Classically trained from an early age, Turk has been transcribing music she loves throughout her career, with her first pop arrangement for harp ensemble receiving a world premiere at the Royal Albert Hall when she was 15 years old.
 While studying for a Master’s degree at the Royal Academy of Music with Karen Vaughan, Turk elected to transcribe and perform JS Bach’s Toccata and Fugue in D minor BWV 565 for her final recital, and a filmed performance of this piece subsequently became one of her first and most successful uploads to YouTube.

-In addition to Turk’s regular video output, 2020 sees the release of Song of Time, a concept album featuring 25 arrangements for harp, ocarina, percussion and voice from the classic 1998 video game, The Legend of Zelda: Ocarina of Time, and a trio of original songs for solo harp entitled Syzygy, featuring Turk’s signature percussive style.
+In addition to maintaining a regular video upload schedule, Turk writes and performs for remote recording sessions, collaborating with artists across the world from her living room studio space.
+Her first full-length album, Song of Time, a concept album featuring twenty five arrangements for harp, ocarina, percussion and voice from the classic 1998 video game The Legend of Zelda: Ocarina of Time, is available now for download and streaming.

 Recently nominated by the Evening Standard as one of the most influential artists in London, British soprano Sarah Tynan is well established as one of the most exciting and versatile singers of her generation.